josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/⭕️_why_white_christians_need_to_speak_up_about_the_hoop.md

 - “Does monumentality serve faith, or replace practice?”
 - “Would restraint communicate more care right now?”

 These questions land differently — and more safely — when they come from inside the majority.

-Even if a project is generally agreed upon and everyone is happy to go ahead, the positioning of this in the further right side of mainstream media, is an uncomfortable signal.
+Even if a project is broadly supported and proceeds with goodwill, its positioning within the further-right edges of mainstream media is an uncomfortable signal.

 So use the moment.

 Talk about prayers for migrants.
 Talk about the cost of living.

-Talk about getting the rich men through the eye of the needle.
+Talk about getting rich men through the eye of the needle.
 Talk about community and welcome.

-Talk about all the good, posotive things associated and stemming from your Christ.
+Talk about the good, restorative, outward-facing values associated with your Christ.

-You have your moment: use it.
+You have a moment of attention.
+Use it.

-Get ahead of the story before those who are appropriating Christianity as a cover for their racism do.
+Get ahead of the story before those who appropriate Christianity as cover for racism do.

-(It'll really fluster them; it'll be worth it.)
+(It will genuinely fluster them.
+It will be worth it.)

 ---